irishakarpova/Data-Table-Comp_REST/README.md

   })

 ```
-<p>First argument MapStateToProps reads the state using a selector created by Reselect’s createSelector function.
-This function remembers the arguments passed-in the last time it was invoked and doesn’t recalculate if the arguments are the same.
+<p>This function remembers the arguments passed-in the last time it was invoked and will not recalculate it if the same.<br>
 The second argument to connect() I pass an object {sortingData} for changing the current state store.
 </p>